ashwin6-dev/ashwin6-dev/main/public/content/Towards an Unsupervised Method for Interpreting Text Embeddings/introduction.md

 However, as my internship came to an end, I was thinking about how much more impactful it would've been to test my research on text embeddings given the prominence of LLMs today.
 Since text embeddings aren't as straightforward to interpret, I wanted to figure out a method to reveal what a given embedding semantically means in a user-given context.
 And, hopefully, I'd build a tool that'll enable people to interpret text embeddings using this method.

 That brings me to the purpose of this series: a **research log**.
 As I learn and work towards this idea, I want to document the journey.
-My hope is that it not only helps me stay on track, but also provides something useful and interesting for anyone else who’s curious about the process.
+My hope is that it not only helps me stay on track, but also provides something useful and interesting for anyone else whos curious about the process.

 # The Idea